jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

 ## Planet with Homogeneous Layers

-If your planet of interest has multiple distinct layers, but you assume each layer is homogenous in composition and viscoelastic properties (and density), then this helper can build rs inputs with a minimal amount of information from the user.
+For a planet whose layers are each homogeneous in density, moduli, and viscosities, this helper builds the inputs from a few per-layer values.

 ```python
 import numpy as np